BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 ---
 layout: post
-title: Exploring spark.ml with the Titanic dataset
+title: Exploring spark.ml with the Titanic Kaggle competition
 categories:
     - machine learning
     - tutorial
     - Spark
+    - Kaggle
 ---

 It's been a while since my last post, and in this post I'm going to talk about